talvbansal/media-manager/README.md

 </body>
 ```

-As well as providing all of the functionality that the normal `<media-manager>` component gives, when in a modal window buttons to close the window and `select` files are rendered. `Select` events are covered later in this guide.
+As well as providing all of the functionality that the normal `<media-manager>` component gives, when displayed within a modal window, buttons to close the window and `select` files are rendered.

 ## # Notification Events

-So that you can make use of your existing notification system the Media Manager emits events than can be listened on using a separate `Vue` instance that is automatically created and added to the `window` with a name of `eventHub` (if it doesn't already exist).
+So that you can make use of your projects existing notification system the Media Manager emits events than can be listened on using a separate `Vue` instance that is automatically created and added to the `window` with a name of `eventHub` (if `window.eventHub` doesn't already exist).
 The event emitted for notifications is called `media-manager-notification` and has the following signature : `(message, type, time)`.

+    - message: string
+    - type : string ()
+    - time : int

 A listener can be added to either the `created()` method of your root `vue` instance or a component:

 ```html